angular/angular/aio/content/guide/image-directive.md

 ],
 </code-example>

-If you would like to manually define a `srcset` attribute, you can provide your own directly, or use the `ngSrcset` attribute:
+If you would like to manually define a `srcset` attribute, you can provide your own using the `ngSrcset` attribute:

 <code-example format="html" language="html">